 Not without reason has it grown into the biggest event in Europe for the papermoney collector.
-(Some even claim it to be the biggest worldwide) All tables in this room added, make over 500 meters/yards of banknotes on offer by people from over appr.
+(Some even claim it to be the biggest worldwide) All tables in this room added, make over 550+ meters/yards of banknotes on offer by people from over appr.
 70 nationalities back over the past years.
-This is for the April edition so far.
-The September edition still has fewer stands, but is only being held for a few years, against 30 years (2016) in April.
+This was for the April edition so far.
+The September edition still has fewer stands, but is only being held for 15 years, against 35 years in April.

 All of this now taking place in ‘s-Hertogenbosch, in the province of Brabant.

 A short explication is due here, many have asked me over the past years: